diproray/music_visualizer/DEVELOPMENT.md

 ## #2 Thursday 04/19/2018
 1. Reasonable progress made on a rudimentary design of the music visualization application.
-    * I have been able to implement two visualizations of the music: one with equalizer level bars, and one with a graph of shifting vertices whose edges and size change with the change in music tone and change colours (I call this the Moving Graph Visualization).
+    * I have been able to implement two visualizations of the music: one with equalizer level bars, and one with a graph of shifting vertices whose edges and size change with the change in music tone and change colours (I call this the Moving Graph Visualization - it's based off a really nice music visualization I once saw on YouTube).

 2. [SOLVED] Problem faced: graphics shift very abruptly.
 Took some figure out that this can be solved using the technique of "smoothing" and a very helpful tool called [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise).